The Devil's Advocate (1997 film): Development

 Andrew Neiderman wrote The Devil's Advocate as a novel, and it was published in 1990 by Simon and Schuster.
-Believing his story could be adapted into a film, Neiderman approached Warner Bros. and claimed to have led his successful sale with the synopsis "It's about a law firm in New York that represents only guilty people, and never loses".
+Believing that his story could be adapted into a film, Neiderman approached Warner Bros. and claimed to have led his successful sale with the synopsis, "It's about a law firm in New York that represents only guilty people, and never loses".

-Various screenplay adaptations of The Devil's Advocate had been pitched to U.S. cinema studios, with Joel Schumacher planned to direct it with Brad Pitt as the young lawyer.
-Schumacher planned a sequence in which Pitt would descend into the New York subway system, which would be modeled on the circles of hell in Dante's Divine Comedy.
+Various screenplay adaptations of The Devil's Advocate had been pitched to U.S. cinema studios, with Joel Schumacher planned to direct it, with Brad Pitt as the young lawyer.
+Schumacher planned a sequence in which Pitt would descend into the New York subway system that would be modeled on the circles of hell in Dante's Divine Comedy.
 With no actor to play Satan, this project collapsed.

 The O.J.
 Simpson murder trial and its controversial outcome gave new impetus to relaunching the project, with a $60 million budget.
-Warner hired Taylor Hackford to direct the new attempt.
+Warner Bros. hired Taylor Hackford to direct the new attempt.
 The director embraced the legal drama aspect, theorizing, "The courtroom has become the gladiator arena of the late twentieth century.
-Following the progress of a sensational trial is a spectator sport".
+Following the progress of a sensational trial is a spectator sport."

-Tony Gilroy led much of the rewrite, with supervision by Hackford, who envisioned it as "a modern-day morality play" and "Faustian tale".
-As the screenplay developed, free will became a theme, in which Milton does not actually cause events.
-Hackford wanted suggestions that Milton does not kill Barzoon, as he defied his muggers, or United States Attorney Weaver, who arrogantly did not watch for vehicles before stepping onto the road.
+Tony Gilroy led much of the rewrite with supervision by Hackford, who envisioned it as "a modern-day morality play" and "Faustian tale".
+As the screenplay developed, free-will became a theme in which Milton does not actually cause events.
+Hackford wanted suggestions that Milton does not kill Barzoon as he defied his muggers, or United States Attorney Weaver, who arrogantly did not watch for vehicles before stepping onto the road.

 The screenwriters added the plot element that Lomax was Milton's son, and that Milton could produce the Antichrist, neither of which are in the novel.
 Hackford cited the films Rosemary's Baby and The Omen as influences, and both had explored the Antichrist mythology.
-Another change from the novel was converting the book's lesbian client to the male molester Lloyd Gettys, avoiding undertones of homophobia.
-In an early version of the screenplay, the "Better to reign in Hell than serve in Heaven" quotation is given to Milton rather than Lomax.
+Another change from the novel was converting the book's lesbian client to the pedophile Lloyd Gettys, avoiding undertones of homophobia.
+In an early version of the screenplay, the "better to reign in Hell than serve in Heaven" quotation is given to Milton rather than Lomax.